 The Audit Committee is responsible for the oversight of the effectiveness of the systems of internal control and financial and regulatory reporting, and for monitoring the effectiveness and objectivity of the internal audit function.
-The Head of Actuarial Function and the Head of Internal Audit Function meet at least annually with the Audit Committee without the Executive Directors or management being present.
+The Head of Actuarial Function, the Head of Internal Audit Function, the Chief Risk Officer and the Head of Compliance meet at least annually with the Audit Committee without the Executive Directors or management being present.